Patient testing for COVID-19

 Where do I go for my swab?

-Swabbing for patients takes place at designated facilities at Southampton General Hospital or Adanac Park.
-They are drive-through facilities, so there's no need to park.
+Swabbing for patients takes place at designated facilities at Southampton General Hospital and Adanac Park.
+Both are drive-through facilities, so there's no need to park.

-Directions: Drive to the Coxford Road entrance to the hospital site (if the hospital is on your left it, will be the second entry road on your left, if the hospital is on your right, it will be the first entry road to your right) and follow the route that drives around the multi storey car park on the left.
-Keep following the route and you will see a portacabin outside the West Wing entrance to the hospital, near the ambulance parking bay.
-The portacabin has orange barriers in front of it and there will be someone to direct you in a high vis jacket standing nearby.
+Directions: Drive to the Coxford Road entrance to the hospital site as shown on the map.
+Follow the route around the multi storey car park on the left.
+Keep following the route and you will see a portacabin with orange barriers in front of it outside the west wing entrance to the hospital, near the ambulance parking bay.
+There will be someone to direct you in a high visibility jacket standing nearby.
+They will check your name on the list of booked swab appointments.

 See the Southampton General drive-through testing facility on a map